-After fermentation, it is imperative to deoxygenate any water or raw liquor that comes into contact with the beer is deaerated since any dissolved oxygen can have adverse effects on the taste and stability.
-Initially, Vocation Brewery purchased and installed the
+After fermentation, it is imperative to deoxygenate any water or raw liquor that comes into contact with the beer since any dissolved oxygen can have adverse effects on the taste and stability.
+Initially, Vocation Brewery purchased and installed the Aldox Mini to finetune its craft beer to ensure better-tasting beer before packaging the product.

-Process optimization goes hand in hand with sustainability at Vocation Brewery, one of the UK's largest independent craft breweries
+Process optimization goes hand in hand with sustainability at Vocation Brewery, one of the UK's largest independent craft breweries.